paul-heyse/WestHousingModel/README.md

 - Weights are normalized at runtime if they don’t sum to 1.0.
 - Leave variables unset to use defaults.
 You can set them in your shell or via `.env`/direnv.

+## Governance

+- Feature Dictionary: see `docs/feature_dictionary.md` for columns, sources, units, and provenance.
+- Rulebook: see `docs/rulebook.md` for scoring and valuation formulas, thresholds, and override policy.
+- Architecture Decision Records (ADRs): see `docs/adr/` for decisions and rationale; start with `ADR-0001` (Logging/Observability) and `ADR-0002` (Testing Strategy).